flhofer/dell_TB16_firmware/README.md

 Done.
 Unfortunately, there are no firmware write alternatives for the Windows part (see below).

+> [!TIP]
+> Some users reported needing to repower the dock multiple times before a newly flashed firmware loaded.
+It apparently needs patience.

 > [!Note]
 > You clearly need a Thunderbolt 3/4+ capable device to flash and use the dock.
 The connector can be confusing, but Thunderbolt uses different lanes and protocols than USB and thus would not be accessible without a TB controller.